code-obos/grunnmuren/.changeset/quick-walls-taste.md

 "@obosbbl/grunnmuren-react": minor
 ---

-add in built validation using HTML validation constraint API
+add in built validation to TextField and TextArea using HTML validation constraint API